fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ![Lanelet](images/lanelet.png)

 A lanelet represents one *atomic* section of a lane.
-Atomic means that along a lanelet, traffic rules (including possible lane changes to other lanelts) do not change.
+Atomic means that along a lanelet, traffic rules (including possible lane changes to other lanelets) do not change.

 A lanelet consists of exactly one left and exactly one right linestring.
 Together they form the drivable area of the lanelet.
 It is required that the linestrings point into the same direction.
 That can mean that for two neighbouring, opposing lanelets one of them has to hold an inverted linestring as its border.
 When loading map data from osm, the library will do the alignment for you.
 If possible, the bounds should have a physical motivation (i.e. reference actual markings, curbstones, etc).
 The type of the boundary is used by the library to determine if lane changes are possible here.